ohir/oconf-std/README.md

      ‾‾‾‾ ‾‾‾‾‾  ‾‾‾‾‾‾‾
         '  disa: disambiguate.
 Used where a VALUE might be confuding.
            - if VALUE contains a (space, slash, slash) sequence. ' //'
-           - if VALUE contains only > characters.                '>>>'
-           - if VALUE contains a single ( { [ < ] } ) bracket.     '<'
            - if VALUE ends with any pragma sequence.             ' +.'
            - if human decided so.

         | guard: like ' disa plus preserve trailing space of the VALUE.
                  Only one of disambiguation pragmas may appear at line.

-        ` btick: value is to be further parsed or modified in some way.
+        ` vaspe: value is to be further parsed or modified in some way.
-                 Ie. it may instruct to substitute surrounding `s of the VALUE with spaces. "````val``" => "    val  ".

         \ unesc: unescape VALUE.
 Process common escapes like \t or \n.
-                 Also: suppress default escaping of the VALUE (oc2xml).

         ^ nline: add a trailing newline to the string VALUE before use.
                  ^ MAY repeat consecutively adding more newlines.
-                 ^ MUST NOT be used with type pragmas (^ is implicit ")
+                 ^ MUST NOT be used with type pragmas (it is implicit ")

-        ≡  type: ≡ stands for one of:
-            22   "   STR : just a string.
-Also "no-magic-here" switch.
-            3f   ?
-BOOL : 0, empty, first char Nn or Ff means FALSE.
-            23   #   INT : unsigned integer, integer, number.
-            24   $   DEC : decimal number (fixed point, currency).
-            2c   , CSVAL : VALUE contains a csv record.
-            2d   - HYPHE : custom type.
-Usually SIGNED integer.
-            7e   ~ TILDE : custom type.
-Usually FLOAT.
-            2a   * ASTER : custom type.

-                 Explicit typing is discouraged in human-editable
-                 config files.
-Consider 'Model Default' typing instead.

-                 Any type MAY convey other than described meanings if it is needed or just useful for particular implementation, but then such meaning MUST be documented and it SHOULD be documented in a config file too (in a comment line).

         +  join: VALUE with next line value.
         %  join: META.
 Implementation specific meta is in the next line.

                  Only one of join pragmas may appear in a line.
-                 Line to join may have its own pragmas that are applied before VALUEs are join or used.
+                 Line to join may have its own pragmas that are applied before VALUEs join.

         _  fill: underscore is a filler with no other function than to pad for alignment or make longer chains more readable.

-       «»  meta: «» pair stand for one of recognized pairs:
+       «»  meta: «» stands for one of recognized pairs:

+       &/  &.../ PATH REFERENCE an object at ... path.
-       =/  =.../ PATH COPY or REFERENCE to an object at ... path.
+       =/  =.../ PATH COPY FROM an object at ... path.
        @;  @...; MUSER  Implementation defined.
        ()  (...)
 MUSER  Implementation defined.
        []  [...]
 MUSER  Implementation defined.
-       <>  <...> MTAG   Used with ML converters.
+       <>  <...> MTAG   usually used with ML converters.
-       {}  {...} MODEL  Used with ML converters.
+       {}  {...} MODEL  usually used with ML converters.

                  Only one kind of meta SHOULD appear in a line.
                  PATH parts must be valid names or indices.